Junjie-Chen/personal-portfolio-boilerplate/README.md

 # personal-portfolio-boilerplate

-A personal portfolio boilerplate starter that allows developers to develop and design for their personal portfolio websites.
+A starter boilerplate that allows developers to develop and design for their personal portfolio websites

-It is built in React, Redux, its animation library (ReactCSSTransitionGroup, React Motion), Flexbox, SCSS and Styled Components to craft a responsive, interactive and attractive user interface.
+It is built in React, Redux, ReactCSSTransitionGroup, React Motion, Flexbox, SCSS and Styled Components.

 ### Notice